-If your role is primarily measured through qualitative goals, share a highlight that speaks to skills you excel at:
+If your role is primarily measured through qualitative goals, share a highlight that speaks to skills you excel at.
+For example:

-"I successfully managed executing a major project with strong time management skills and excellent communication with several stakeholders."
+"I successfully executed a major project using strong time management skills and communicated the results to C-suite stakeholders."

 "I was able to complete a project that was projected to take an entire quarter in half the time because of my organizational skills."